Safety Town in Coral Springs: Promoting Youth Safety For More Than 30 Years

 Also, at station four, the students are taught how to identify and avoid dangerous insects.
 South Florida’s proximity to wetlands means there are many harmful insects and reptiles that children should learn to avoid.

 Finally, the kindergarteners are taught fire safety with Firefighter Bob from the Coral Springs Fire Department.
-They learn the importance of devising a fire plan with their families, how to escape from a burning building, and other fire safety products at https://firebarrierexperts.com/.
+With the fire protection services, they learn the importance of devising a fire plan with their families, how to escape from a burning building, and other fire safety products at https://firebarrierexperts.com/.
 They will also compare Inergen vs Novec 1230 to know which fire suppression system is better.

 The field trip is chaperoned by CSPD’s Community Involvement Officer, Officer Hannah.
 In addition to her security duties, Officer Hannah spends her time bonding with the students.
 Her role at Safety Town helps foster a healthy relationship between the children and police officers.